Idioms to prepare you for winter

 Choice Chengyu is a regular column, examining interesting, unique or newsworthy examples of chengyu—four-character idioms or proverbs, derived from historical and mythical events.

 The traditional Chinese calendar divides the year into 24 solar terms.
-Lidong (立冬, “Start of Winter”), the 19th term, traditionally begins the winter season, followed by Little Snow (小雪), Great Snow (大雪), Winter Solstice (冬至), Little Chill (小寒), and Great Chill (大寒).
+Lidong (立冬, Beginning of Winter), the 19th term, traditionally begins the winter season, followed by Minor Snow (小雪), Major Snow (大雪), Winter Solstice (冬至), Minor Cold (小寒), and Major Cold (大寒).

 Since ancient times, the beginnings of seasons have been celebrated as important festivals.
 To welcome the winter, the emperor would lead high-ranking officials to the suburbs to hold special ceremonies.
 Ordinary people, on the other hand, would eat dumplings in memory of Zhang Zhongjing, the famous physician of the Eastern Han dynasty, who, according to folklore, invented dumplings to save many people from frostbite around the start of winter.